 While white subway tiles offer a traditional touch, don’t rule out some color.
 Choosing different colors and sizes of subway tiles can bring out the personality of your bathroom, as do colorful grouts and inset tiles.
 We’ve seen clients tile their bathroom with traditionally-dimensioned and colored subway tiles, giving the room an unmistakable signature look.
 A tinted grout can help create a smooth transition between bright white tiles and bold dark shutters.

-If you have a renovation project coming up, the dedicated and experienced design-build team at Gallery Kitchen & Bath can help you sort through all your options and find the best mid century-modern design ideas for your space.
+If you have a renovation project coming up, the dedicated and experienced team at Gallery Kitchen & Bath can help you sort through all your options and find the best mid century-modern design ideas for your space.
 We are a full-service, design-build firm who handle home renovations in NYC from end-to-end.
 Ready to renovate?
 Contact us today to speak with one of our design consultants.